cxzhou35/Awesome-dotfiles/alacritty/README.md

-## Here is the alacritty config file for zicx
+## Here is the alacritty config file for Zicx
 #### How to install alacritty and its config in your PC ?
 `Ubuntu/Debian`
 ```bash